- Understanding Chronic Kidney Disease

 - Depending on your stage, you may also be referred to other care team members who can help.
 If you're not already working with a renal dietitian, ask for a referral so you can focus on eating well.

 How to get the most out of your nephrologist visit

-- Ask questions—your kidney doctor wants you to have all the answers you need to make informed health decisions.
+- Ask questions—your kidney doctor wants you to have all the answers you need to make informed health choices.

 - Take a pen and paper—sometimes it's hard to remember or absorb new information.
-Take notes so you can refer to them later.
+Make notes so you can refer to them later.